Generic Name: hyaluronidase (Injection route, Subcutaneous route)

 Precautions While Using Hydase

 Some people may be allergic to this medicine.
-Tell your doctor if you develop red or itching skin or if you have trouble breathing after you receive hyaluronidase.
+Tell your doctor if you develop a rash, hives, red or itching skin, or troubled breathing after you receive hyaluronidase.

 Hydase Side Effects